sonatype/nexus-iq-server-ha/chart/README.md

 ### License (required)

-A Nexus IQ Server license that supports the HA feature must be installed either before the cluster starts or as it is starting to allow multiple pods to start successfully.
+A Sonatype IQ Server license that supports the HA feature must be installed either before the cluster starts or as it is starting to allow multiple pods to start successfully.

 The license file can either be passed directly
    ```
    --set-file iq_server.license=<license file>
    ```
-where `<license file>` is the path to your Nexus IQ Server product license file
+where `<license file>` is the path to your Sonatype IQ Server product license file

 or via an existing secret
    ```